-Manners of the Heart® (MOH), a nonprofit, community-based organization headquartered in Baton Rouge, Louisiana, is dedicated to transforming homes, schools and communities through instructional programs designed to build character, strengthen morals, and increase respectfulness among children and adults.
+Manners of the Heart® (MOH), a community-based organization headquartered in Baton Rouge, Louisiana, is dedicated to transforming homes, schools and communities through instructional programs designed to build character, strengthen morals, and increase respectfulness among children and adults.
 This character education program, referred to as “Heart Education,” offers resources for children, parents, teachers and business professionals.
 MOH provides classroom application-level learning through our own evidence-based curriculum for students and professional instruction through seminars, workshops and conferences for adults.

 As a child, I was scared of the dark, scared of water and scared of heights.
 To calm my fears, Mother checked my closet and under the bed for the boogie man before she turned off the light at night.
 She forced me to take swimming lessons to overcome my trouble with water.
 I finally beat my fear of heights on a high ropes course as an adult.